Gravitational Bremsstrahlung in Black-Hole Scattering at $\mathcal{O}(G^3)$: Quadratic-in-Spin Effects: Waveforms from the worldline QFT formalism

 such that

-The momentum-space amplitudes resemble field-theory loop amplitudes with some propagators being delta functions.
+These momentum-space amplitudes are equivalent to field-theory loop amplitudes with some propagators being delta functions.
 In the argument, an ordered set of indices is sorted to the end and repeated indices $\{i_1,\ldots i_{n-m}\}$ are inserted in the beginning of the argument list in \cref{eqn:measureFactorized,eqn:defWQFTMomAmpl,eqn:defWQFTMomAmpl2}.
 When unambiguous, we will also treat the labels as symmetric arguments.

-In the case of computing higher-order corrections to the two-body system, we will see that the resulting integrals resemble Feynman integrals that are common in scattering amplitude approaches.
+In the case of computing higher-order corrections to the two-body system, we will see that the resulting integrals are Feynman integrals.
 In the remainder of this section, we analyze which diagrams are required to extract the waveform at order $\mathcal{O}(G^3)$ and what integrals they will give rise to.

 To give an example for these formal steps we consider the static background contributions.
 For these we identify all sources, say with the worldline one,

 in \cref{eqn:measure}.
 The measure factorizes as,